 This peaceful town in Kyrgyzstan the perfect gateway to experience authentic Krygz culture.
 Located on the east of Lake Issyk-kul Karakol encompasses many stunning sights from the Chinese built Dungan Mosque to the Impressive Russian Orthodox Cathedral.
 Skiers flock avidly to this region to experience the famous slopes and admire stunning views of the lakes from the peaks!
 The true highlight of visiting this quaint location however is undoubtedly people watching, rise early on a Sunday morning to watch local life flourish in the biggest cattle market of the region!

 Mongolia's Gobi desert is one of few places on Earth to find complete solitude and serenity.
-Here ancient culture is preserved entirely, with farmers and their families living in traditional yurts called ‘Geers’ in what’s essentially the middle of nowhere.
-The desert is aesthetically stunning and filled with colossal sand dunes, ice filled canyons and endless plains.
-It is also home to the last remaining Bactrian (two-humped) camels, wild ass and the only bears to survive the desert; the indigenous Gobi bears
+Here ancient culture is preserved entirely, with farmers and their families living in traditional yurts called ‘Geers’ in isolated locations.
+A stunning expanse, the desert is filled with colossal sand dunes, ice filled canyons and endless plains.
+It is also home to the last remaining Bactrian (two-humped) camels, Mongolian khulan, and the only bears to survive the desert; the indigenous Gobi bears.

 Travelling on horseback is an unbeatable way to explore many central asian countries and immerse yourself in the traditional nomadic culture.
-It is far more than just a means of getting from A to B, these journeys are liberating experiences in themselves.
-As you ride through fields of widflowers past breathtaking mountains you will experience the true heart of the region.
+Far more than just a means of getting from A to B, these journeys are liberating experiences in themselves.
+As you ride through fields of wildflowers past breath-taking mountains you will experience the true heart of the region.